evanx/lula-hub/README.md

 ## Overview

-Lula-hub is a simple message broker to leverage Redis.
+Lula-hub is a simple message broker that leverages Redis.
 More specifically it is a Node.js WebSocket microservice to sync Redis streams.

 Its intended use-case is for reliable distributed messaging.
 Its limitation in IoT is that client devices must run Redis 5.

-It is intended to be scaleable e.g. via Kubernetes, where each instance connects to the same Redis backend e.g. a managed instance on your infrastructure provider.
+It is intended to be scaleable e.g. via Kubernetes, where each instance connects to the same Redis backend e.g. a managed instance in the cloud.
+(We use `ioredis` which supports TLS.)

 Lula-hub uses lula-auth for session token authentication - see https://github.com/evanx/lula-auth

-Lula-hub is used by lula-client to sync events - see https://github.com/evanx/lula-client
+Lula-hub is used by lula-client to sync messages - see https://github.com/evanx/lula-client

 ## Goals